 Most recently, I have become a Parkinson's Foundation Aware-in-Care Ambassador.
 The Aware-in-Care kit is a very important part of my Parkinson treatment toolkit.
 I review and update the forms and rotate the medication every time I receive a refill.
 That way my kit is always ready to go just like when I was an active duty sailor.

 The impact on my life of the decision to ‘make things happen’ was immediate and considerable.

 Earlier this month I was asked to speak at the Joint Base Pearl Harbor-Hickam’s National Disability Employment Awareness Month (NDEAM) observance.
 As part of my presentation, I was asked to address what I wanted the audience to know about my condition.
 Here’s what I came up with:

 - Share your diagnosis early on with your close circles

 - Most people are not educated in various disabilities.
 They have good hearts and are well-meaning but can unintentionally say or do the wrong things.
 Help them understand what and when you need help

 - Emphasize the ‘able’ in ‘disable’

 When it comes to living with Parkinson’s, I think the Department of Defense’s 2019 NDEAM theme is appropriate… ‘Don't Set Limits on Unlimited Potential.’

-The Parkinson’s Foundation honors the millions of veterans who have served and continue to serve our country.
-If you are a veteran with Parkinson’s or care for one, read our new resources: Veterans and Parkinson’s Disease and Veterans Benefits.
+The Parkinson’s Foundation honors those who have served and continue to serve our country.
+If you are a veteran with Parkinson’s or care for one, read our resources: Veterans and Parkinson’s Disease and Veterans Benefits.